monsterma314/Scopy-Software-CentOS7/README.md

-This repository contains information on how to install Scopy for CentOS7 x86_64
+This repository contains information on how to install and debug Scopy for CentOS7 x86_64

 **Step 1: m2k drivers**